 Nebraska receives CACFP funds from the Food and the Nutrition Service at the U.S. Department of Agriculture to aid Nebraska's child and adult care institutions and family or group day care homes in the provision of nutritious foods.
-Serving children and adults, the program aims to "contribute to the wellness, healthy growth, and development of young children" as well as "the health and wellness of older adults and chronically impaired disabled persons."
+Serving children and adults, the program aims to "contribute to the wellness, healthy growth, and development of young children" as well as adults "over the age of 60 or living with a disability and enrolled in day care facilities."
 In seeking an estimate of the CACFP funds allocated to children 0-5, report authors consulted the Director of Nebraska Child Nutrition Programs in the Office of Coordinated Student Support Services at the Nebraska Department of Education.
-An estimate of the CACFP funds allocated solely to 0-5 was not available but the director reported the funds serving children 0-12.
+An estimate of the CACFP funds allocated solely to 0-5 was not available, but the director reported the funds serving children 0-12.
 Because the reported figures include children up to age 12, the total reported here is an overestimate of the funding amount serving children 0-5.